 ***NOT TO TAS, WA, NT*** Large, very sweet, clusters of fruit slightly less tart than other blackberry varieties leading up to maturity.
 High yields

 ***NOT TO TAS, WA, NT*** Large, plump, dusty, dark purple coloured berries with excellent flavour produced on strong growing, trailing vines.
 Origin

-***NOT TO TAS, WA, NT*** Heirloom dating back to 1881.
-Originally a cross between the Aughinbaugh Blackberry and the Red Antwerp Raspberry and first
+SOLD OUT UNTIL 2022 ***NOT TO TAS, WA, NT*** Heirloom dating back to 1881.
+Thornless variety.
+Originally a cross between the Aughinbaugh Blackberry

 Subscribe to our newsletter: